Digital Content Summit 2018

 Raquel BubarDirector of T Brand Studio International, The New York Times

 Raquel Bubar leads the international arm of T Brand Studio, the content marketing team at The New York Times.
 She manages native advertising campaigns for a broad range of industries including consumer, finance, corporate and luxury, for clients including Philips, UBS, Shell, Ford, Vacheron Constantin and Cartier.
 Raquel first joined T Brand Studio in New York…

 I believe that marketing is all about creating connections and building relationships.
 Like most things in life, the more interesting the work, the more people will connect with it, so I always strive to do something that will get noticed.
 Currently at innocent I look after the brand team in the UK, responsible for connecting…

-Join your cross-industry peers and soak up all the knowledge from 20+ top notch speakers including Contiki Holidays, Google, KPMG Nunwood, Schneider Electric, Telegraph Media Group, The New York Times and Virgin Media.
+Our 2017 summit featured 20+ top notch speakers which included Contiki Holidays, Google, KPMG Nunwood, Schneider Electric, Telegraph Media Group, The New York Times and Virgin Media.

 This summit will equip you with content ammunition in order to create, deliver and monetise your content and brand.